r4victor/tenthousandmeters/content/blog/python_bts_04.md

 The most important field of a code object is `co_code`.
 It's a pointer to a Python bytes object representing the bytecode.
 The bytecode is a sequence of two-byte instructions: one byte for an opcode and one byte for an argument.

 Don't worry if some members of the above structures are still a mystery to you.
-We'll see what they are used for as we move forward in our attempt to understand how CPython executes bytecode.
+We'll see what they are used for as we move forward in our attempt to understand how the CPython VM executes the bytecode.

 ### Overview of the evaluation loop

 The problem of executing Python bytecode may seem a no-brainer to you.
-Indeed, all CPython has to do is to iterate over the instructions and to act according to them.
+Indeed, all the VM has to do is to iterate over the instructions and to act according to them.
 And this is what essentially `_PyEval_EvalFrameDefault()` does.
 It contains an infinite `for (;;)` loop that we refer to as the evaluation loop.
 Inside that loop there is a giant `switch` statement over all possible opcodes.
+Each opcode has a corresponding `case` block containing the code for executing that opcode.
 The bytecode is represented by an array of 16-bit unsigned integers, one integer per instruction.
-CPython keeps track of the next instruction to be executed using the `next_instr` variable, which is a pointer to the array of instructions.
-At the start of each iteration of the evaluation loop, CPython calculates the next opcode and its argument by taking the least significant and the most significant byte of the next instruction respectively and increments `next_instr`.
+The VM keeps track of the next instruction to be executed using the `next_instr` variable, which is a pointer to the array of instructions.
+At the start of each iteration of the evaluation loop, the VM calculates the next opcode and its argument by taking the least significant and the most significant byte of the next instruction respectively and increments `next_instr`.
 The `_PyEval_EvalFrameDefault()` function is nearly 3000 lines long, but its essence can be captured by the following simplified version:

 ```C
 PyObject*